 or

-When you take out income protection insurance self-employed, you select a deferred period, which is the time you must wait after falling ill or getting injured before your policy starts to pay out.
+When you take out income protection insurance as a self-employed person, you’ll have the option to select a deferred period.
+This is the time you must wait after falling ill or getting injured before your policy starts to pay out.
 The shorter the deferred period, the higher the premium.

 A self-employed income protection policy usually covers: